Arara/Process/README.md

 The `Arara\Process\Action\Action::trigger(..)` method, as it is written, associates specific actions with events.
 Those events can be:

+- `Action::EVENT_INIT`: triggered when action is initialized
+    - When the action is attached to a Child object
+- `Action::EVENT_FORK`: triggered when action is forked
+    - After the action is forked it is triggered on the **parent** process
 - `Action::EVENT_START`: triggered before the execute() method is executed
 - `Action::EVENT_SUCCESS`: triggered when the action is finished with success, that is:
     - When the action does not encounter a PHP error